Skip to content

 • Access rights to the postal or bank accounts used for fundraising must always be held exclusively by the charitable organization.

-• The compensation of mandated fundraisers is based on the work involved.
+• The compensation of mandated fundraisers is generally based on the work involved.
 Fundraising organizations do not pay commissions in the form of a percentage of the funds raised.
 They do not enter into agreements under which third parties retain the donations once the charitable organization’s fundraising target has been reached.
 If success fees are agreed in connection with large donations, such agreements must be spontaneously disclosed to donors without being asked.

 • The major part of the salary of employees of the partner company must not be performance-related or dependent on success.